Volkswagen Net Profit Falls Sharply on Diesel Charges -- 2nd Update

 Volkswagen's widely traded preference shares traded as much as 3.2% higher at EUR150.10 on the news and were still up about 2% at EUR148.90 around midday, one of the best-performers on the Frankfurt stock exchange.

-So far this year, the company has paid out EUR14.5 billion in diesel-related costs, Chief Finance Officer Frank Witter said.
+So far this year, the company has paid out EUR14.5 billion in diesel-related costs and expects to shell out another EUR2.5 billion by the end of 2017, Chief Finance Officer Frank Witter said.

 Continue Reading Below